masato1122/Examples_QE/examples/band_structure/README.md

 You can find that the number of states below the Fermi level is same as
 $N_{el}^{prim} N_{k} / 2$, where $N_{k}$ is the number of kpoints calculated and
 the factor 2 denotes the number of spins.
-The spin is not considred in this calculation.
+Note that the spin is not considred in this calculation.

 #### 6. Estimate the band gap calculated and compare with experimental values